 New Caledonia is distinctively French, it pretty much oozes French Savoir Vivre in every corner.
 The Lemon Bay, or Baie des Citrons, is probably the most French-y place you will find in Grande-Terre – a long stretch of beach with a palm-fringed promenade and a handful of really chic and interesting shops, cafes and restaurants.

 There’s also the very prominent Le Roof restaurant which protrudes out into the water on its long pier, a stunning and very romantic place at night.
 But all you need to do really is join the locals with a good book in your hand, find a cosy place under a palm tree and enjoy the dreamy views of Duck Island (Îlot Canard) in the distance.
+The latter is a popular shore excursion destination for cruise ships!

 5. Learn more about the New Caledonian people at the Tjibaou Cultural Centre